aiidateam/aiida-core/docs/source/devel_tutorial/code_plugin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 How does the method ``_prepare_for_submission`` work in practice?
-At first, one needs to find all the input nodes of the calculation.
-The method ``self.get_inputdata_dict()`` does a query to the database, and asks for all the nodes that are input to the calculation object (``self``), as a result, it returns a dictionary that has the linkname for the key, and the node object as for the value.
-After this first query, you should check if the input nodes are logically sufficient to run an actual calculation.
+You should start by checking if the input nodes passed in ``inputdict`` are logically sufficient to run an actual calculation.
 For example, a Pw calculation with QE strictly requires parameters, k_points, pseudopotentials and a structure.
 There are some nodes that are optional or that may be used in future for further functionalities.
 Note however that is good to check that there are no unused nodes, if this happens, an ``InputValidationError`` exception must be raised.